 At the time of this first state convention, there were 15 courts in Minnesota having a combined membership of 1,500.

-On Wednesday morning the visitors were taken for an automobile ride about Winona's beautiful drives during which an inspection of the colleges were made.
+On Wednesday morning the visitors were taken for an automobile ride about Winona's beautiful drives during which an inspection of the colleges was made.
 It was the hope of Court Winona that by acquainting these representatives with the beauties of Winona, they may cherish the memory of their short stay here for many years.